-Yes, apart from getting a smaller chihuahua by the end of the year, enjoying peanuts, and doing something good for the environment, you have scientists obsessively trying to bring the mammoth back to life.
+Yes, scientists are obsessively trying to bring the mammoth back to life apart from getting a smaller chihuahua by the end of the year, enjoying peanuts, and doing something good for the environment.
 They call it de-extinction.

-The possibilities, for better or worse, are almost endless, especially in agriculture or nutrition.
+The possibilities are almost endless, for better or worse, especially in agriculture or nutrition.
 Why?
-Because of legislations.
+Because of legislation.
 Since these experiments don’t include human subjects, restrictions are looser, which means more experimental freedom.

 About protecting children from diseases and the disadvantages of CRISPR

-One gene can be responsible for several biological functions, and, in a different scenario, multiple genes may control one disease.
-On the one hand, the gene you’re changing to shield a future child may be responsible for crucial biological functions, and on the other hand, that gene-change alone might not be enough to protect.
+One gene can be responsible for several biological functions; in a different scenario, multiple genes may control one disease.
+On the one hand, the gene you’re changing to shield a future child may be responsible for crucial biological functions, and on the other hand, that gene change alone might not be enough to protect.
 Welcome to genetics!
-It’s a complex and confusing field that we’re still trying to figure it out.
-Instead of linear, try to imagine biological interactions as networks, each gene may be directly or indirectly influencing or depending on each other.
+It’s a complex and confusing field that we’re still trying to figure out.
+Instead of linear, try to imagine biological interactions as networks.
+Each gene may be directly or indirectly influencing or depending on each other.

 Then, at an ethical or philosophical level, people without disabilities often underestimate the quality of life of people with disabilities.
-What is better for the future children may, hence, be a misconception, based on our (misguided) feelings and knowledge.
+What is better for the future of children may be a misconception based on our (misguided) feelings and knowledge.

-About the potential abuse of CRISPR considering countries with less restricted legislations
+About the potential abuse of CRISPR considering countries with less restricted legislation

 It’s worth mentioning that, here in the “western world”, we like pointing out the wrongdoings of other countries, especially the scientific misconducts of China and Russia.
-While I believe a vigilant eye is a crucial component to ensure proper and ethical research, I think Pink said it best when she asked: What About Us?
+While I believe a vigilant eye is crucial to ensure proper and ethical research, Pink said it best when she asked: What About Us?

-Some scientists here in “the west” already shift their research to other less restrictive countries.
-The approach, called ethics dumping, is a quite nifty strategy to push responsibilities to the other countries in the case the shit hits the fan, but claim responsibility when successful.
+Some scientists in “the west” have already shifted their research to other less restrictive countries.
+The approach, called ethics dumping, is a quite nifty strategy to push responsibilities to the other countries if the shit hits the fan, but claim responsibility when successful.
 It’s an interesting tactic worth writing about in the future.
 But back to the interview summary.

-Of note, the research community (even the Chinese) opposed and severely criticized the embryonic CRISPR research.
+Of note, the research community (even the Chinese) opposed and severely criticized embryonic CRISPR research.

 About the future use of embryonic manipulation.
 Will these procedures increase in number?

-It’s impossible to predict how close we are to normalized designer babies and CRISPR designed babies, but I believe that this will be increasingly accepted over time.
-Even things that we find outrageous today, such as creating CRISPR designed babies that look like Kim Kardashian later in life, might be possible in the future.
+It’s impossible to predict how close we are to normalized designer babies and CRISPR-designed babies, but I believe this will be increasingly accepted over time.
+Even things that we find outrageous today, such as creating CRISPR-designed babies that look like Kim Kardashian later in life, might be possible in the future.

-Keep in mind that, not long ago, the news media debated whether in vitro fertilization was ethically correct or not.
+Keep in mind that not long ago, the news media debated whether in vitro fertilization was ethically correct.
 “Who are we to play God?”
 “In vitro fertilization, blessing or curse?” [note how the religious undertone seems to be a winning concept when headlining scientific doubts] Today, in vitro fertilization is a routine procedure.
-Still, please keep in mind that I’m not drawing parallels between helping parents have children and human vainness or Kim Kardashian.
-The examples merely serve to show how our ideas and values change with time and exposure.
+Still, please remember that I’m not drawing parallels between helping parents have children and human vainness or Kim Kardashian.
+The examples show how our ideas and values change with time and exposure.

-One thing that speaks against the standardization of CRISPR designed babies (and designer babies in general) is that we still need to target the desired gene at an early embryonic stage to ensure that we change all cells.
-With today’s technology that means one approach: in vitro fertilization.
+One thing that speaks against the standardization of CRISPR-designed babies (and designer babies in general) is that we still need to target the desired gene at an early embryonic stage to ensure we change all cells.
+With today’s technology, that means one approach: in vitro fertilization.
 In other words, you need to take good ol’ fashioned procreation (you know, the birds and the bees) out of the equation.
 And here’s where it becomes problematic:

-- In vitro fertilization is not 100% efficient (actually, about 40% for women below 35 years), which will most likely require multiple trials before a successful pregnancy.
+- In vitro fertilization is not 100% efficient (about 40% for women below 35 years), which will most likely require multiple trials before a successful pregnancy.

-- Adding CRISPR changes to the process complicates things even more considering the low embryonic gene editing efficiency.
+- Adding CRISPR to the equation complicates things further, considering the low embryonic gene editing efficiency.

 With all these things in mind, you better be sure that you’re making the appropriate change, which means that changing the future shoe size of an embryo might not be worth the hustle in the end.